Wangynn/Shedding-Light-on-Images-Multi-Level-Image-Brightness-Enhancement-Guided-by-Arbitrary-References/README.md

-# Shedding Light on Images: Multi Level Image Brightness Enhancement Guided by Arbitrary References
+# Shedding Light on Images: Multi-Level Image Brightness Enhancement Guided by Arbitrary References

 This is a Tensorflow implement.